 “In shiatsu, treatment is diagnosis, diagnosis is treatment” -Shizuto Masunaga

 Unlike modern medical palpation, which involves examining isolated parts of the body, setsu-shin is about evaluating the body as a whole, and determining the overall imbalances that perpetuate the given problems.
 This type of diagnosis is for discovering the patterns of distortion in the whole body.
 Some common methods that apply setsu-shin are pulse diagnosis, and abdominal diagnosis which both reveal the condition of the twelve major meridians, their related organ and bodily functions.

-Shiatsu also very deeply effectsvthe autonomous nervous system.
+Shiatsu also very deeply effects the autonomous nervous system.
 The sympathetic and parasympathetic nervous systems work together to regulate the activities and responses of the body.
 The sympathetic nervous system is that sudden reaction, alertness, and readiness to move when we get startled; the parasympathetic nervous system is what makes you feel tired and relaxed before falling asleep.

 In shiatsu, the therapist is not only actively working, but at the same time paying attention to negative reactions from the autonomic nervous system.
 Those negative reactions are felt as a resistance to the pressure, guiding the practitioner.
 Thus any incorrect quality or quantity of pressure is immediately felt mutually by the recipient and therapist.
 This kind of awareness allows the therapist to constantly adjust, and that is what is meant by the previous statement: “treatment is diagnosis…” Of course, there are some circumstances, where a strong and even uncomfortable amount of pressure may be helpful, in most cases, pressure is strong, but not uncomfortably so.